 - What is my thermostat set to?

 Please note that you are not able to command Alexa to turn your thermostat on and off.
 The correct phrase to turn ON a thermostat is, "Alexa, set the thermostat to cool/heat/auto."
 The correct phrase to turn OFF a thermostat is, "Alexa ,set the thermostat to off."

 Doors and Locks

-- For security purposes, we do not allow the command to "unlock" a door.
+For security purposes, we do NOT allow voice commands to unlock a door.